taishikato/supa-deep-research/README.md

 But hopefully soon!

 Also, I tried to [host this app on Cloudflare Workers](https://x.com/martindonadieu/status/1889630161819074988), but it was too slow.
-A simple API call takes about 10 secs.
+A simple API call takes about 10 secs (sry I'm a CF noob).

 ## Overview